Cured, Smoked Lamb or Goat Tongues

 Tongues can be cured with a dry method, or with a brine solution.
 Depending on what I want to do in the end I may do either.
 Here’s a little tutorial on how I prepared them.
 It works well with either lamb or goat tongues.

-1.5 lb goat tongues roughly 5-6 tongues depending on size, they will vary
+- 1.5 lb lamb or goat tongues roughly 5-6 tongues depending on size

 For the brine